pghalliday/currency-market/README.md

 - Pluggable commission schemes
   - fixed rate
   - calculated through callback
-- Stop requiring currencies to be declared in advance?
-  - this could make it tough to add currencies later (but not impossible - maybe add an addCurrency function)
 - Pluggable rounding policies
   - Amount factory required?
   - currently we only round down debits and credits so as not to debit more funds than available